w3c/wcag3/guidelines/groups/policy-and-protection/risk/algorithm-inclusivity-review.md

 ::assertion-required

-* Title, role or organization making the assertion
+* title, role, or organization making the assertion
-* Date of assertion
+* date of assertion
-* Disabilities considered
+* disabilities considered
-* What was reviewed (data set, results, or algorithm itself)
+* what was reviewed (data set, results, or algorithm itself)
-* Review scope
+* review scope

 ::assertion-recommended

-* Results
+* results
-* Copy of any process and policy
+* copy of any process and policy
-* Copy of usability testing, if conducted
+* copy of usability testing, if conducted
-* Steps taken to resolve the issues found
+* steps taken to resolve the issues found